superseriousbusiness/gotosocial/docs/configuration/smtp.md

 ### When are emails sent?

 Currently, emails are only sent to users to request email confirmation when a new account is created, or to serve password reset requests.
 More email functionality will probably be added later.

+### HTML versus Plaintext

+Emails are sent in HTML by default.
+At this point, there is no option to send emails in plaintext, but this is something that might be added later if there's enough demand for it.

+## Customization

+If you like, you can customize the templates that are used for generating emails.
+Follow the examples in `web/templates`.